 My current studio practice involves two ongoing bodies of work, intimate paintings of verdant landscapes and sparse interiors, and still life paintings of houseplants and flowers arranged in my studio.
 The landscapes are made en plein air, both anachronistic and romantic in our contemporary time.
 In this work, I grapple with the problem of squaring my occupation with the mundane against the heroic landscape, seeking to strike a balance between humble interiors and complex spectacular terrains.
 Working this way feels deeply connected to the act of painting, experiential in the purest of terms, and I find the challenge of chasing the light and the pressing need to respond to a shifting situation to be invigorating.
 I have aimed to hold onto that energy and bring that sense of urgency to inform my ongoing work in the studio.

 Christina Renfer Vogel holds a MFA from the Massachusetts College of Art and a BFA from Tyler School of Art, Temple University.
-Recent exhibitions include group shows at David Lusk Gallery (Nashville, Tenn.) and Ground Floor Contemporary (Birmingham, Al.), and solo exhibitions at the Julia Martin Gallery (Nashville, Tenn.) and Augsburg University (Minneapolis, Minn.).
-Vogel has been an artist-in-residence with the JSS in Civita program (Civita Castellana, Italy), Hambidge Center for the Creative Arts (Rabun Gap, Ga.), the Virginia Center for the Creative Arts (Amherst, Va.), the Vermont Studio Center (Johnson, Vt.), and the Kimmel Harding Nelson Center for the Arts (Nebraska City, Neb).
+Recent exhibitions include a solo exhibition at the David Lusk Gallery (Nashville, TN) and group exhibitions at Roberts Wesleyan College (Rochester, NY); the David Lusk Gallery (Nashville, TN); and Ground Floor Contemporary (Birmingham, AL).
+Vogel has been an artist-in-residence with the JSS in Civita program (Civita Castellana, Italy); Hambidge Center for the Creative Arts (Rabun Gap, GA); the Virginia Center for the Creative Arts (Amherst, VA); the Vermont Studio Center (Johnson, VT); and the Kimmel Harding Nelson Center for the Arts (Nebraska City, NE).
 She is a recipient of a Lighton International Artists Exchange Program grant and an Elizabeth Greenshields Foundation grant, among other awards.
-Vogel currently serves as an assistant professor of painting and drawing at the University of Tennessee at Chattanooga.
+Vogel currently serves as an associate professor of painting and drawing at the University of Tennessee at Chattanooga.